 If the gauge is operating in the Yellow or Red area, stop the vehicle and verify the airflow is not restricted such as snow or debris blocking airflow through the grill.
-If the gauge continues to show high temperatures, see your Ford dealer.
+If the gauge continues to show high temperatures, see your authorized dealer.

-AM/FM STEREO SYSTEM (IF EQUIPPED)
+AUDIO SYSTEMS AM/FM stereo system (if equipped)